test-repo-billy/azure-rest-api-specs/mgmt sdk release planner bugbash.md

 - App Link: https://aka.ms/ppe-sdk-workflow
 - Please provide feedbacks by [creating github issue](https://github.com/Azure/azure-sdk-tools/issues/new) with label `Engagement Experience`.

-_As the app is still in Pre-preduction, the app doesn't block you from going to next step when you haven't meet the requirements in some pages._
+_As the app is still in Pre-production, the app doesn't block you from going to next step when you haven't met the requirements in some pages._

 ## Instructions